pyokosmeme/HyperMask/README.md

    - A **comprehensive record** that tracks long-term evolution.
    - A **quick update format** for real-time insights and recent interactions.

-   This dual approach ensures that both overarching themes and immediate changes are captured and can inform future interactions.
+   This dual approach captures both overarching themes and immediate details, with conversation summarization triggered when the conversation exceeds a token threshold.

 4. **Customization Guide**
    Adapt the framework to various relationship types: